 B Grade Pencil.
 The softer dark outlet integral to the B grade pencil is suitable for drawing darker outlines in drawings that use perspective.

 Drawing Board.
-Drawing boards are a useful item of equipment in that they will enable drawing on a surface at a slight angle, which makes the process of creating drawings and perspective much more comfortable.
+Drawing boards are a useful item of equipment in that they will enable drawing on a surface at a slight angle, which makes the process of creating drawings and perspectives much more comfortable.

 Paperclips.
 A small but essential item of equipment will keep paper in place while drawing at any angle.